Paint It Black: Release

 London Records released "Paint It Black" as a single in the US in May 1966; Decca Records released it on 13 May in the UK.
 "Paint It Black"'s UK B-side was "Long Long While", a song that was not released on any of the band's studio albums.
 Richie Unterberger of AllMusic later described "Long Long While" as an underappreciated song, with a "considerably different" tone than most of the band's work, and commented that it was better than many of the tracks the Stones selected for their studio albums.
-The song was later used in the movie Casino.

 Upon their original release, the songs were credited to "Jagger-Richard", as Andrew Loog Oldham advised Keith Richards to use the surname Richard professionally on the Stones' releases during the 1960s.
 Later releases of the song have changed the credit to "Jagger-Richards".

 In the US, "Stupid Girl" was chosen as its US B-side.
 Both songs were included in the American release of Aftermath, with "Paint It Black" being a new addition when compared to the earlier British edition "Paint It Black" became Aftermaths opening track, replacing "Mother's Little Helper", while "Stupid Girl" remained as the second track on the album.
 Its delayed North American release allowed pirate radio stations to play the single up to two weeks before the album appeared.
 The song was originally released as "Paint It, Black", the comma being an error by Decca, which stirred controversy over its racial interpretation.
 The Stones performed "Paint It Black" live on The Ed Sullivan Show on 11 September.

 Due to "Paint It Black" not appearing on the UK edition of Aftermath and being released as a non-album single, its first album release in the UK came on the UK edition of the compilation Big Hits (High Tide and Green Grass) (1966), though the album was not released with the song as part of its track listing in the US.
 The first release of the song on a compilation album in the US came on Through the Past, Darkly (Big Hits Vol. 2) (1969).

 Later compilations by the Rolling Stones featuring "Paint It Black" include Hot Rocks 1964–1971 (1971), Singles Collection: The London Years (1989), Forty Licks (2002), and GRRR!
 (2012).
 Live recordings are on the concert albums Flashpoint (1991), Live Licks (2004), Shine a Light (2008), Hyde Park Live (2013), and Havana Moon (2016).